About the course

 The University of Oxford is a world leader in the study of the history and culture of the Eastern Mediterranean, the Middle East, and the Caucasus, from the beginnings of civilisation through to the present day.

-The University has excellent library holdings of original manuscripts and secondary literature in all of the ancient and modern languages of the region, including those of the Oriental Christian populations, as well as in all major related disciplines.
+The University has excellent library holdings of original manuscripts and secondary literature in all of the ancient and modern languages of the region, including those of the Asian and Middle Eastern Christian populations, as well as in all major related disciplines.
 The Bodleian Library is the main research collection which students for the MPhil in Eastern Christian Studies will use.
-The Oriental and Theology Faculties both have their own libraries, with lending facilities, and one of the world’s most important collections of books and journals relating to archaeology and the ancient world is located in the Sackler Library, next door to the Oriental Institute.
-Further large Oriental Christian manuscript collections are within easy reach in the British Library in London, and in the Mingana Collection in Birmingham.
+The Asian and Middle Eastern and Theology faculties both have their own libraries, with lending facilities, and one of the world’s most important collections of books and journals relating to archaeology and the ancient world is located in the Sackler Library, next door to the Faculty of Asian and Middle Eastern Studies.
+Further large Asian and Middle Eastern Christian manuscript collections are within easy reach in the British Library in London, and in the Mingana Collection in Birmingham.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.